 Tip: Harvest frequently to encourage plants to produce new growth (and more basil).

-Basil will cross-pollinate with other varieties of basil and must be separated by 150 feet while flowering.
+Basil will cross-pollinate with other varieties and must be separated by 150 feet while flowering.
 Plants form seed capsules containing four seeds.
-Allow seed capsules to dry, then harvest and separate by hand.
+Allow capsules to dry, then harvest and separate seeds by hand.

 Organic Chicken Manure